 Quilt 3: Alicia Ann Chavez

 Alicia was fourteen years old when she passed away on Monday, September 4, 2000 a day we will never forget.
 About two weeks prior to our car accident I took Alicia down to our DMV to get her learner’s permit.
 I thank God that we shared that experience because it was at that time that I learned that she wanted to be an organ donor.
-If we would of never had that discussion we would of never known that she would of wanted to give someone else the gift of life.
+If we would have never had that discussion we would of never known that she would of wanted to give someone else the gift of life.
 We miss her terribly and we know that she will be always with us.
 We love you Alicia!

 Missing you, Mom, Dad, Carlos, Chris and Alex J.